The Loan Exchange personal loans review

-- Enter your phone number and email address, then select your preferred means of being contacted.
-Read the contact disclosure before checking I Agree to the Contact Disclosure and hitting Next.
+- Enter your phone number and email address, select your preferred means of being contacted and read the contact disclosure.

-- Type in your address and answer the questions about your home before hitting Next.
+- Enter your address and answer the questions about your home.

-- Select the amount you’d like to borrow and what you plan on using it for before clicking Next.
+- Select the amount you’d like to borrow and how you plan to use your loan funds.

-- Enter your Social Security number and date of birth.
-Read the Credit Authorization Disclosure and check I Agree to the Credit Authorization Disclosure before hitting Next.
+- Enter your Social Security number and date of birth and read the Credit Authorization Disclosure.

-How repayment works can vary, depending on your lender.
+Your repayment plan will vary based on the lender you’re connected with.
 Typically, you’ll make a repayment each month on your loan balance and interest.
-Ask your lender if it’s possible to sign up for automatic repayments so it’s one less thing you have to remember each month.
 None of The Loan Exchange’s partners charge prepayment penalties, so you might want to pay off your loan early to save on interest.

 Watch your loan balance and your personal bank account.
 If you notice anything wrong or think you might be late on a repayment, contact your lender as soon as possible.

-Interested in learning more about personal loans before you apply?
-You might want to visit our personal loans guide to find more financing options and compare lenders.
+You can view the other types of loans The Loan Exchange offers or visit our personal loans guide to find more financing options and compare lenders.